maghetta/big-data-in-genomics-and-transcriptomics/pages/moduli/modulo3.md

-# Gene annotations: NCBI Gene e Ensembl
+# Gene Annotations: NCBI Gene e Ensembl

 Using the two databases mentioned above (NCBI Gene and Ensembl), try to answer the following questions about the **human gene ZFP36**.